 - Create an Application Calendar.
 The only way to ensure you don't miss a deadline is to mark it on a calendar that you check frequently.

 - Remain involved in extracurricular activities.
 Colleges, trade schools, and employers are looking for well-rounded students who exhibit leadership abilities.
 Extracurricular activities can provide both.

 - Collect letters of recommendation from several sources.
 Collect the remaining recommendations based on the specific requests from each application.
 Make sure to provide ample time for your recommender to write a decent recommendation.
-In other words, DON'T WAIT TIL THE LAST MINUTE!
+In other words, DON'T WAIT UNTIL THE LAST MINUTE!

 - Provide your advisor/counselor with a list of the items required to complete your applications.
 You will not only need recommendation letters, but also transcripts, GPA, and school profile reports.
 Make sure to provide ample time for your advisor to complete the forms.

 - Complete your applications with plenty of time to review them for accuracy.
 Once you've submitted your information, check with your advisor to make sure all the school information has been submitted.
 Confirm with the school that they have all the information needed to make their decision.

 - Apply for scholarships!
 College or technical school is expensive but if you are willing to do the work, there are plenty of scholarships available to help pay down your costs.
 Apply for as many scholarships as possible to increase your chances of receiving funding.

 - Submit financial aid forms.
 Know your state and school financial aid deadlines and submit the forms before the deadline.
 This increases your chances of receiving grants and loans.